Reading time: 6 minutes

 - Property 0–15%

-However, the ATO has also updated its guidance to include:
+But that is not sufficient.
+The ATO has updated its guidance to include:

 When formulating your investment strategy, it is not a valid approach to merely specify investment ranges of 0 to 100% for each class of investment.
 You also need to articulate how you plan to invest your super or why you require broad ranges to achieve your investment goals to satisfy the investment strategy requirements.